caroso1222/angular2-shop/README.md

 # Angular 2 Shop

-This is an example project to show an implementation of a fancy, responsive, cross browser compatible (IE11) shop/ecommerce webapp made on Angular 2.
+This is an implementation of a fancy, responsive, cross browser compatible (IE11) shop/ecommerce webapp built on Angular.

 **Demo:** [carlosroso.com/angular2-shop](http://carlosroso.com/angular2-shop/)